Sew Half-Square Triangles Easier (and More Accurately!)

 Sew with Triangles (Instead of Squares)

-Although the 2-at-a-time triangle-square method is very common, it has a lot of tedious steps and leaves room for error.
-Elizabeth uses a method that saves time and is easier.
-She says: "Instead of marking a diagonal line on my triangle-squares and then sewing on either side of the line, I skip this step and just cut on the line instead.
+Although the 2-at-a-time half-square triangle method is very common, it has a lot of tedious steps and leaves room for error.
+I often use a method that saves time and is easier for me.
+Instead of marking a diagonal line on my squares and then sewing on either side of the line, I skip this step and just cut on the line instead.
 This saves me a bit of time and also gives me the advantage of being able to sew the triangles together with my 1/4" guide in place.
-I hate taking the time to switch out my guide and I find this method to be really accurate."

-Thanks for joining us for "happy hour",
+Thanks for joining me for "happy hour",

-Lindsay and Elizabeth
+Lindsay

 Comments